jiangcore/Full-Text-Query-in-Lucene/README.md

 e.
 User should be able to control if to use query expansion C or D in the final query condition.

-##  wrote a IndexFromDB.py to make the index files by querying from Postgresql database.
+###  wrote a IndexFromDB.py to make the index files by querying from Postgresql database.
 Since the database is big as 54000 records of “Discharge Summary”, I just query the top 10000 records to test the codes in order to easily hand in the results files.
-This code works well.

-## The following query Conditions work in  the search engine:
+### The following query Conditions work in  the search engine:
 1. Car crash in note text
 2. Car crash in note text and hospital_expire_flag=1 for the associated hospital admission
 3. 162.9 in ICD codes.